joecompute/beats-quickstart/README.md

 ## Steps
 - Run `make beats-quickstart`.
 This is the last time you will run this.
-- Done!
-That's it!
+- Done.
+That's it.
 Have fun with [Beats](https://github.com/elastic/beats)!

 ## Details on What Happens via Steps
 - Your `beats` repo clone, a directory below this, will now come with the proper Go setup to work, and a `.env` file placed in it.